 Signs of a German Cockroach Infestation

-If you see cockroaches in your home, you might already have an infestation.
+If you see cockroaches in your home, you might already have an infestation and need residential pest control.
 You might notice the egg capsules attached to boxes under your sink or luggage in your basement.
 The females carry the egg cases until a day or two before they hatch.

 You might also find cockroach droppings on your countertops, inside drawers, or in corners of the floor.
 You might notice it on newspapers and other lightly-colored items.
 The bacteria in cockroach excrement trigger allergies and asthma, especially for children who live in cities.